BurnsCommaLucas/Resume/README.md

 -   Design and improve desktop, terminal, and web applications.

--   Maintain legacy mill production applications for internal and external users.
+-   Maintain legacy steel mill production applications for internal and external users.

 -   Collaborate with developers and customers to scope development